 A person can actually lose their driver’s license automatically, unless they object against license suspension within a timely manner.
 That’s one of the many reasons why it’s so important for you to contact your DUI attorney immediately following a DUI in Nashville.

 If you’ve been driving while intoxicated and got arrested for it, please be sure to call The DUI Attorney today and speak with a competent and experienced DUI lawyer in Nashville.
+These lawyers may be different from a Calabasas DUI lawyer.

 Did I Violate DUI/DWI Law?